Chad: Early history

+Two other states in the region, the Sultanate of Bagirmi and the Wadai Sultanate, emerged in the 16th and 17th centuries.
+Bagirmi adopted Islam during the reign of Abdullah IV (1568–1598) and was in a tributary relationship with Kanem-Bornu in the 17th and 18th centuries, and then with Wadai in the 19th century.
+Wadai, initially non-Muslim, was taken over early in the 17th century by Abd al Karim, who established an Islamic sultanate.
+Muhammad Sabun (1804-1815) established a new trade route to the north and minted his own currency, and Muhammad Sharif (1843 - 1858) subjugated Bagirmi and successfully resisted French colonization.
+These two states never extended their control to the southern grasslands except to raid for slaves.
+In Kanem, about a third of the population were slaves.

 French colonial period (1900–1960)

 French colonial expansion led to the creation of the Territoire Militaire des Pays et Protectorats du Tchad in 1900.
 By 1920, France had secured full control of the colony and incorporated it as part of French Equatorial Africa.
-French rule in Chad was characterised by an absence of policies to unify the territory and sluggish modernisation compared to other French colonies.
+French rule was characterised by an absence of policies to unify the territory and sluggish modernisation compared to other French colonies.

 The French primarily viewed the colony as an unimportant source of untrained labour and raw cotton; France introduced large-scale cotton production in 1929.
-The colonial administration in Chad was critically understaffed and had to rely on the dregs of the French civil service.
-Only the Sara of the south was governed effectively; French presence in the Islamic north and east was nominal.
+The colonial administration was critically understaffed and had to rely on the dregs of the French civil service.
+Only the Sara people of the south were governed effectively; French presence in the Islamic north and east was nominal.
 The educational system was affected by this neglect.

 The French administration's focus on cotton led to the formation of a precarious underclass of poorly-paid rural workers, a decrease in food production and even to famines in some areas.
 Tensions between farmers and elites culminated in the 1952 Bébalem massacre by colonial authorities.